-10 ideas for adding spring early to your home.
-Easy and budget-friendly tips that use greenery, light colors, fresh artwork and more.
+Welcome spring early with these ten ideas for your home.
+Easy and budget-friendly tips that use greenery, light spring colors, fresh artwork and more.

 If you find yourself longing for spring, you are in the right place.
-I’ve gathered together my 10 best ideas for adding spring early to your home.
+I’ve gathered together my ten best ideas to welcome spring early to your home.
 Some of you who are in the southern states might actually be experiencing spring-like temps.
 Up north, we are still in a deep freeze with snow on the ground.
-Either way, a little touch of spring will cheer up your space and I guarantee you will feel better!
+Either way, a smattering of fresh spring colors will cheer up your space and I guarantee you will feel better!

 The easiest way to bring a breath of spring air into your home is with fresh flowers or foliage.
 They don’t have to be fancy or expensive.
 A simple bouquet of grocery store flowers will do the trick.
 I don’t have a Trader Joe’s close by, but I know they have amazing bunches of flowers for a good price.
 If you need some tips for arranging, just click HERE.

-Lightening and neutralizing your fabrics is a great way to get ready for spring.
+Lightening and neutralizing your fabrics is a great way to welcome spring.
 Keep the cozy factor because winter is definitely not over…but add lighter throws and pillows to give your space a fresh look.
 Some of us did this after the holidays, but if you didn’t, now is a great time to break out the neutrals.

 It’s a little too early to do this up north, but in the south, it might be perfect timing for forcing blooms.
 You can force anything that blooms in the spring like forsythia, cherry or crabapple.
 I’ve only done this once with forsythia and it was many years ago.
 I plan to try again this spring so I will let you know how it goes.
 If you want more details right now, visit Forcing Branches to Bloom from Satori Design for Living.